Program length: 12 weeks

 Donna has done research involving clinical guidelines for people with spinal cord injuries and reflective learning for level II fieldwork occupational therapy students.
 She has experience working as an occupational therapist in a variety of settings, including physical disabilities, mental health, addiction, pediatrics, and developmentally disabled adults and children.
 She has presented at local, state and national conferences.

 In 1981, Donna graduated from the University of North Dakota with a Bachelor of Science degree in occupational therapy and she graduated from the University of St. Augustine, in 2008 with a doctoral degree in occupational therapy.
-Donna became board certified in physical medicine by the American Occupational Therapy Association (AOTA) in 2007.
 She has served on AOTA's Board for Advanced and Specialty Certification and is a regional trainer for the AOTA Fieldwork Educator Certificate course.

 An adjunct educator and instructor for Mayo Clinic School of Health Sciences, Donna also has an academic appointment as an instructor in physical medicine and rehabilitation at Mayo Clinic College of Medicine and Science.
 She is a Silver Level Certified Mayo Clinic Quality Fellow.

 Kathleen Johnson, OTR/L, ATP, joined Mayo Clinic in 1985 as a staff therapist.
 She is the clinical educator in a collaborative model for level II fieldwork occupational therapy in the adult neurorehabilitation practice area at Mayo Clinic Hospital — Rochester, Saint Marys Campus.